-Following are the unpaired features we output in the modified version of Bowtie 2:
+Following is a list of the unpaired features output in the modified version of Bowtie 2:

-- Best alignment score - Difference between the best and second-best alignment score, or NA if no second-best alignment was found
+- Best alignment score - Difference between the best and second-best alignment score, or NA if no second-best alignment was found - Difference between the best and second-best edit distance, or NA if no second-best alignment was found

-- Difference between the best and second-best edit distance, or NA if no second-best alignment was found - Number of seeds for which Bowtie 2 sought an alignment (attempted seeds) divided by the number of nucleotides in the read - Fraction of attempted seeds that aligned uniquely (to exactly one place in the reference) - Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment - Fraction of attempted seeds that aligned repetitively (to more than one place in the reference) - Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment - Mean number of alignments found for any attempted seed - Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment
+- Number of seeds for which Bowtie 2 sought an alignment (attempted seeds) divided by the number of nucleotides in the read - Fraction of attempted seeds that aligned uniquely (to exactly one place in the reference) - Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment - Fraction of attempted seeds that aligned repetitively (to more than one place in the reference) - Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment - Mean number of alignments found for any attempted seed

+Same as previous but limited to seeds that aligned in the same orientation as the overall reported alignment

-Following are the paired-end features we output in the modified version of Bowtie 2:
+Following is a list of the paired-end features output in the modified version of Bowtie

-- Sum of the alignment scores for both ends of the best paired-end alignment - Difference between the best and second-best paired-end alignment score (i.e. the sum of the scores of the two ends), or NA if no second-best alignment was found - Difference between the best and second-best paired-end edit distance (i.e. the sum of the edit distances of the two ends), or NA if no second-best alignment was found seed coverage, which roughly equals the mean number of times a read base is covered by an aligned seed.
-With the exception of percent identity, we use these features and others in Qtip.
+- Sum of the alignment scores for both ends of the best paired-end alignment - Difference between the best and second-best paired-end alignment score (i.e. the sum of the scores of the two ends), or NA if no second-best alignment was found - Difference between the best and second-best paired-end edit distance (i.e. the sum of the edit distances of the two ends), or NA if no second-best alignment was found soft-clipped bases), (e) the percent identity, summarized across the aligned bases, (f) the seed coverage, which roughly equals the mean number of times a read base is covered by an aligned seed.
+We use these features and others in Qtip.